Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Weekend (Sunday AM)60 minLong-form analysisHigh

-6. They Delegate Newsletter Monitoring to Their Teams
+How Do Founders Delegate Newsletter Monitoring to Their Teams?

-1. Assign newsletter monitoring roles: Different team members track different topics (product, competition, industry, technology)
+1. Assign monitoring roles: Different team members track different topics (product, competition, industry, technology)

-2. Weekly synthesis meetings: Team presents top 3-5 insights from their newsletter monitoring
+2. Weekly synthesis meetings: Each member presents the top 3-5 insights from their beat

 3. Shared digest creation: Build a custom internal newsletter with the most relevant external insights

-Learn how VCs implement this strategy in our guide: How VCs Stay Informed: 7 Proven Strategies.
+Learn how venture firms operationalize this in our guide: How VCs Stay Informed: 7 Proven Strategies.

 7. They Conduct Quarterly Subscription Audits